moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 - JavaScript is the programming language that is implemented by various platforms (browsers, Node.js, Deno, etc.)
 - ECMAScript is its standard, as described in the ECMAScript language specification.
 - FAQ: https://2ality.com/2022/06/ecmascript-2022.html#faq (cool!)

+## CommonJS

+CommonJS is a project to standardize the module ecosystem for JavaScript outside of web browsers.
+CommonJS's specification of how modules should work is widely used today for server-side JavaScript with Node.js.